-In case of a pre-owned car, check whether the engine has been changed, and if so, ensure that the RC has the new number.
-Also, verify that the acronym DRC does not appear on the certificate since it translates into duplicate registration certificate.
+In case of a pre-owned car, check whether the engine has been changed and if so, ensure that the RC has the new number.
+Also, verify that the acronym DRC does not appear on the certificate since it translates into a duplicate registration certificate.
 If it does, ask the seller for the reason.

 Insurance: Get the insurance transferred to your name.
-Otherwise it will be tough to process a claim in case of an accident.
+Otherwise, it will be tough to process a claim in case of an accident.